toolleeo/cli-apps/README.md

 * [cmatrix](http://www.asty.org/cmatrix/) - ncurses program that display the scrolling lines found in the movie `The matrix`.
 * [cowsay](https://en.wikipedia.org/wiki/Cowsay) - A program that generates a ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
+* [Draw](https://github.com/maaslalani/draw) - draw is an simple drawing tool in the terminal.
+Hold your mouse down and move it across the screen to draw anything you want!
 * [fortune](http://software.clapper.org/fortune/) - Generates random messages feched from a quotation database.
 * [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.
 * [sha256-animation](https://github.com/in3rsha/sha256-animation) - Animation of the SHA-256 hash function in your terminal.